tytydraco/yessleep/out/Im_going_to_try_and_kill_myself_to_break_the_cycle.md

 Every time I try to talk to someone, they think I am crazy or delusional.
 I'm filled with pain and heartache.
 I am always leaving behind people I love and I never know if I will see them again in another life.
 But the cycle will go on and I will wake up in another reality and the process will repeat itself.

-The one thing I have never tried is to die.
+The one thing I have never tried is dying.
 I have always gone to sleep.
-I am always afraid of what might happen if I don't wake up again.
+I've been afraid of what might happen if I don't wake up again.
 But now, I am at the end of my rope.
 I can't keep living like this, constantly losing everything and everyone I have ever loved.
 I have come to realize that there is no escape from this cycle unless I end it myself.

 So, I have made the decision to try and break the cycle.